ryo718/mongoose-crudify/README.md

       res.json({some: 'doc'})
     }
   },
+  /**
-  // sanitise req.body, prefix + to required field , others are optional
+   * sanitise req.body, prefix + to required field , others are optional.
+   * only these keys will be saved
-  // errors found are sent to client in json
+   * errors found are sent to client in json
+   * */
   sanitiseBody: {
-    whitelistKeys: '+password +email dob'
+    whitelistKeys: '+title'
   },
   beforeActions: [
     {